Truman Scholarship Foundation Banner

 Eligibility Criteria

 • a full-time junior-level student at a four-year institution pursuing a bachelor's degree.
-'Junior' here means a student who plans to continue full-time undergraduate study and who expects to receive a baccalaureate degree between December 2024 and August 2025, or a student in his/her/their third year of collegiate study who expects to graduate during the 2023-2024 academic year;
+'Junior' here means a student who plans to continue full-time undergraduate study and who expects to receive a baccalaureate degree between December 2025 and August 2026, or a student in their third year of collegiate study who expects to graduate during the 2024-2025 academic year;

 • nominated by the Truman Scholarship Faculty Representative at their institution; and